-The Scriptures of the Abrahamic religions all describe a place of hellish torment in the afterlife for those who have done wrong (or, in Christianity, those who have not accepted Jesus as Lord and Saviour).
-The torments of hell do not necessarily last for ever, indeed, in my understanding there is very little Scriptural support for the idea of everlasting torment.
-There is the idea of everlasting punishment, but the evidence seems to me to suggest that torment will not go on indefinitely (for a justification of this theological position see my 2021 booklet entitled Statement of Faith).
+The Scriptures of the major Abrahamic religions all describe a place of hellish torment in the afterlife for those who have done wrong (or, in some branches of Christianity, those who have not accepted Jesus as Lord and Saviour).
+The torments of hell do not necessarily last forever; indeed, in my understanding there is very little Scriptural support for the idea of everlasting torment.
+There is the idea of everlasting punishment in Scripture, but the evidence seems to me to suggest that torment will not go on indefinitely.
 Punishment in hell, I believe, may mean suffering followed by the cessation of individual awareness — the end of personhood (for a discussion of the relevant theological position known as ‘annihilationism’ see this post).

 God is infinitely wise and also has total freedom.
 There are no restrictions in relation to how God should or will administer justice.
 He is free to do as He pleases; He might even change the rules at any time.
 I don’t know how anyone who believes in the true sovereignty of God could deny this.

 We might ask: Is an infinitely wise, infinitely powerful God likely to be merciful?
 If God does not suffer, and if God is complete within Himself, then it could be the case that He has no reason to be truly angry.
 He introduces ideas like sin and evil and judgement into existence as part of His grand game, but the whole time He is really just entertaining Himself.
 It is logical to me that if God doesn’t suffer Himself, He will probably be merciful to all sentient beings.
 At least, that is my hope, for suffering can be a truly terrible thing.

 My book God’s Grand Game: Divine Sovereignty and the Cosmic Playground goes into more depth in relation to the themes of this article.
 The book is available in eBook, paperback, and hardcover editions from a wide range of retailers.
 To view a retailer choice page, click here.